 |New installed thermostat and thermal fuse unit with wires tucked behind the copper evaporator tubing.
 The new thermostat just clips to the tubing where there is covering to prevent a dissimilar metals interaction.|

 This fix worked for me in replacing the no-longer-available 63001599 Korean three wire thermostat.
 The total cost for parts was about $15.00.
-The refrigerator is now cool, the defrost cycle works well, and I hope to get another 10 years out of this appliance.
-It is so nice to have cold milk again.
+The refrigerator is now cool, and I hope to get another 10 years out of this appliance.